Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 Home Security System Integration

-Of course, Alexa can’t protect your home on her own.
-She has to connect to other systems, and she has plenty of options.
-When connected to other devices, she can add voice control to devices that would otherwise lack this feature.
+Of course, no matter which device you choose, Alexa can’t protect your home on her own.
+You must connect your Echo, Echo Dot, or Tap to other systems, and their are plenty of options.
+When connected to other devices, Alexa can add voice control to devices that would otherwise lack this feature.
 If you feel threatened by someone or something, Alexa can help.
 A voice command can signal your panic alarm, your security camera, or possibly call for help.

 Scout was the first home security system to integrate with Echo.
 Instead of controlling your security system from a phone or tablet, you can issue a voice command to make things happen.